-The Management major will prepare you to assume leadership roles that are essential to meet the challenges and uncertainty confronting today’s organizations.
+The Management major prepares students to assume leadership roles essential to meet the challenges and uncertainty confronting today’s organizations.

-The program is structured to equip you with knowledge, skills, abilities, attitudes, and tools you need to facilitate the performance of the organizations you serve.
+The program is structured to equip students with the knowledge, skills, abilities, attitudes, and tools necessary to facilitate the performance of organizations.

-The curriculum focuses on the theoretical frameworks and practical applications for exploring and explaining human behavior in the workplace, providing a broad perspective so you can go beyond your accepted ways of interacting and working with others.
-Through classroom emphasis on critical thinking and independent judgement, you will learn to be an active investigator of organizational life while you develop the conceptual and problem-solving skills that an organizational leader needs to plan, organize, and inspire a group or an entire organization.
+The curriculum focuses on the theoretical frameworks and practical applications for exploring and explaining human behavior in the workplace, providing a broad perspective to go beyond accepted ways of interacting and working with others.
+Through classroom emphasis on critical thinking and independent judgment, students learn to be an active investigator of organizational life while developing the conceptual and problem-solving skills that an organizational leader needs to plan, organize, and inspire a group or an entire organization.

 Program Learning Outcomes

 It is expected that Management majors upon graduation will be able to:

 - Apply concurrently organizational behavior and management theory to practice in the classroom, organization, and society

 - Analyze and synthesize how cognitive, behavioral, and emotional outcomes at the individual, team and organizational levels contribute to the sustainability of organizations.